12 of 26 results for "fires"

 Video

-In An Airport Fire Engine: Powerful in an Emergency, presenter and motorbike racer Grace looks at an airport fire engine, which is designed to put out fires at airports.
+In Up Close With an Airport Fire Engine, presenter and motorbike racer Grace looks at an airport fire engine, which is designed to put out fires at airports.
 The engine is much larger than a normal fire engine.
 Grace puts out a fire with the large hose on top of the engine.
 This video is excerpted from BBC’s Grace’s Amazing Machines, a children’s show that introduces kids to some of the biggest, fastest, and most amazing machines in the world.

 Student Article